Dallow Primary Sports Premium

 To ensure Staff have passed the mini bus licence test

 Our pupils once participated in various matches, tournaments and festivals with schools from across Luton.
 Our cricket team kept up their superb tradition by coming third in the Luton winter indoor league.
-In the Spring we joined our fellow CLT schools for a football tournament at Challney Boys High School.
+Throughout the year we competed against our fellow schools from Chiltern Learning Trust, giving an opportunity for wider participation in competitive sports.

 Technology plays a pivotal part in our interactive PE session and clubs.
 The grant was used for new speakers for our Zumba clubs which run at lunchtimes.
 The speaker was also used during Sports Days and Sport Relief events.
 Another video camera was purchased to allow staff to record pupil performance and then discuss with them in lessons – allowing pupils to evaluate their performance and discuss how to improve.